Trump moves to escalate investigation of intel agencies

 Two of Trump’s congressional allies, Reps.
 Mark Meadows and Jim Jordan, were seen by reporters earlier Thursday at the Justice Department.

-Associated Press writers Mike Balsamo, Eric Tucker and Jonathan Lemire contributed to this report.
+Associated Press writers Mike Balsamo, Deb Riechmann and Jonathan Lemire contributed to this report.